Serbia national football team: 2002 World Cup campaign

 Ilija Petković replaced Boškov as head coach in July 2000.
 For the 2002 World Cup qualifiers, Yugoslavia was drawn in Group 1 with Russia, Slovenia, Switzerland, the Faroe Islands and Luxembourg.
 After winning against Luxembourg, Petković was sacked and replaced with a three-pieced team which consisted of Boškov, Dejan Savićević and Ivan Ćurković.
-Despite winning both games against Luxembourg and Faroe Islands as well and away game against Switzerland, Yugoslavia managed to suffer a home loss and away draw against Russia, a home draw against Switzerland and both draw games against Slovenia.
-Yugoslavia ended the qualifying campaign in the third place of the group just one point behind second-placed Slovenia.
+Yugoslavia won both matches against Luxembourg and the Faroe Islands, as well as the away game against Switzerland, but suffered a home loss and an away draw against Russia, a home draw against Switzerland, and draws in both home and away games against Slovenia.
+Yugoslavia ended the qualifying campaign in third place in the group, just one point behind second-placed Slovenia who advanced to the second round of qualifying.

 Euro 2004 campaign

 Savićević was appointed as coach in July 2002.
 For the Euro 2004 qualifiers Yugoslavia was drawn in Group 9 with Italy, Wales, Finland and Azerbaijan.
 During qualifying, the country went under a political transformation, and the newly named Serbia and Montenegro appeared for the first time in a game against Azerbaijan in February 2003.
 In June, after a 2–1 loss to Azerbaijan, Savićević resigned and was replaced by Ilija Petković.
-Despite drawing both games against group favourites and eventual group winners Italy and winning both games against runners-up Wales, Serbia and Montenegro failed to qualify, mostly due to a 2–2 home draw, the 2–1 loss to Azerbaijan, as well and a 3–0 away loss to Finland.
+Despite drawing both games against eventual group winners Italy and winning both games against runners-up Wales, Serbia and Montenegro failed to qualify, mostly due to a 2–2 home draw, the 2–1 loss to Azerbaijan, as well as a 3–0 away loss to Finland.